thebaldgeek/thebaldgeek.github.io/radiosonde.md

 Do note that you can click on the small square title box and toggle that plot on/off.
 The purpose of this radar plot is to help the station owner to see their all time max distance and what SNR it was for that direction.
 Again, local and distant obstructions will be visible, along with typical flight patterns.
 Lastly, the elevation scatter plot.
 This provides a cross section of your antenna gain/lobes.
+The difference between this scatter plot and the one on each SDR page is that this one is the master of all the SDR's and is using the inverse square law to normalize the SNR regardless of the sondes distance at each elevation.